frederic-perez/AmE-dictionary/data/dictionary.md

 __slough off__ _v_ :dart: To get rid of something objectionable or disadvantageous. _Syn_ shed, discard, throw off, cast off _The company needed to slough off some of its old practices that were keeping it from being as competitive as possible._
 __slough<sup>1</sup>__ _n_ :five::mega::hammer:
 __slough<sup>2</sup>__ _v_ :six: /SLUFF/ To cast something off or to become shed or cast off. _The snake sloughs its skin several times a year._ _Henry sloughs off questions about his odometer._
-__sloven__ _n_ One habitually negligent of neatness or cleanliness especially in personal appearance.
+__sloven__ _n_ :two: One habitually negligent of neatness or cleanliness especially in personal appearance.
+One who is habitually careless in personal appearance or work. _Syn_ slob, pig
 __slovenly__ _adj_ :three: Very messy.
 __slow-as-molases__
 __slowdown__ _n_